ericd-1qbit/the_temple/work_notes/CAseIT/CaseIT Judging.md

 - buyers/customers - hostpitals - should be extended
 - Plan is very tight
--

-- question about DM (training dataset) not correctly answered but it's okay
+- question about DM (training dataset) not correctly answered but it's oka
--

 Best speaker: Charlie